 Your ticket includes a stop at The Green Dragon Inn.
 The tour includes a complimentary beverage from the Hobbit Southfarthing Range.
 You get to choose one of the following:

 These beverages are handcrafted and only available exclusively at The Green Dragon Inn!
 Now, the beer is lovely, and the inside of The Green Dragon Inn is reminiscent of a traditional cozy pub.
-My only criticism of the entire tour, I assumed we would end the tour here and then stay as long as we liked.
-Unfortunately, not the case, and it’s apparent why.
+My only criticism of the entire tour was that I assumed we would end the tour here and then stay as long as we liked.
+Unfortunately, this is not the case, and it’s apparent why.
 There is another tour right behind you!
-If they allowed everyone to stay at The Green Dragon Inn, no one would leave.
+No one would leave if they allowed everyone to stay at The Green Dragon Inn.
 Well, at least not for an hour or two.
 Naturally, the way to spend more time is to add on the evening banquet.
 There are light snacks available for purchase.
-Sadly, you only get to spend about twenty minutes total at The Green Dragon Inn.
+Sadly, you only spend about twenty minutes at The Green Dragon Inn.

 What Most People Don’t Know About The Hobbiton Movie Set

-You can participate in the evening banquet tour which is an add on to a standard tour
+- You can participate in the evening banquet tour, an add-on to a standard tour.

 You can’t visit the Northern Island of New Zealand and not take this tour – it’s a must!
 Some people travel to New Zealand for the sole purpose of visiting The Hobbiton Movie Set.
 Once you experience it for yourself, you will understand why.
 The magic of The Hobbiton Movie Set will make you a child again.

 Looking for more posts to inspire you?
 Start here:

 - All You Need To Know About Rotorua – New Zealand

 - Australian Food: 8 Food Havens To Visit In Australia